-The Company is a single member limited liability company that is disregarded for income tax purposes.
-The Company is included in the consolidated federal and combined state and local tax returns filed by Toronto Dominion Holdings USA Inc, a wholly-owned subsidiary of the Bank.
-Cowen Inc. elected not to allocate the consolidated amount of current and deferred tax expenses to its disregarded subsidiaries, including the Company.
+The Company was a single member limited liability company that was disregarded for income tax purposes.
+Prior to March 1, 2023, the Company was included in the consolidated federal and state tax returns filed by Cowen Inc..
+After the acquisition on March 1, 2023, the Company was included in the consolidated federal and state tax returns filed by Toronto Dominion Holdings (U.S.A.), Inc. ("US Parent").
+Cowen Inc. and the US Parent elected not to allocate the consolidated amount of current and deferred tax expenses to its disregarded subsidiaries, including the Company.